 2. Do our healthcare workers and hospital staff feel safe and supported?

 In order for patients to feel safe, the healthcare workers treating them must also feel safe.
 According to a Gallup Workplace Survey, at the pandemic’s peak last year, only 36% of full-time healthcare workers in the U.S. strongly agreed that they felt confident in their organization’s health policies to protect them against COVID-19.
-Despite this uncertainty, healthcare workers demonstrated tireless dedication to saving lives on the front lines.
+Despite this uncertainty, healthcare workers demonstrated a tireless dedication to saving lives on the front lines.

 In the event of an infectious disease outbreak, hospitals must act fast to manage and prevent further exposure.
 Traditionally, hospitals have relied on laborious, manual methods to measure risk.
 These methods can take up to two weeks or longer to determine exposure, often rely on staff recall, and are ultimately deemed unreliable in protecting staff and patients.